rodrigoazv/rodrigoazv/README.md

 ## - 🌱 I’m currently learning

-- Go(main)/Java with microservice concepts and some codes
+- About concurrency and architecture with elixir/golang.
-- Improving knowledge in database, algorithm and software architecture
+- Improving knowledge in database and algorithm.

 ## Social media :mailbox_with_no_mail: